bridge-core/bridge-core.github.io/content/docs/plugin-docs/json/presetsv2.md

 `switch` is the simplest type of input which is a literal switch that can be turned on or off.
 The variable that is assigned to the input will get `true` or `false` based on the switch state.
 To create it set the input `type` to `switch`.

-#### Input Types

-Input types are "boxes" where the user can input different types of data values like `text`, `image`, `models` and more.
-Input types are defined in the properties of each input box inside the manifest of a preset.
-To create a new input box create a new array inside of `fields` array and define a display name for the box and a variable to which the user's input gets assigned.
-Properties can be defined inside of an `object` that's in a input box.

 #### Input Properties